jpmorgan98/jpmorgan98.github.io/_pages/about.md

 My current research is in dynamic Monte Carlo neutron transport for high performance/heterogeneous compute systems enabled by Python.
 This research is part of the [Center for Exascale Monte Carlo Neutron Transport (CEMeNT)](https://cement-psaap.github.io/) which is funded by the NNSA, through which I will get to run computer programs on some of the largest supercomputers in the world!
 I also work on developing transient deterministic neutron transport algorithms for GPU computations.

+In addition to my research at OSU I am working at Advanced Micro Devices (AMD).

-In addition I currently work with adding functionality to production transport codes at Los Alamos National Lab.
-Previously I have interned at Argonne and Thomas Jefferson National Labs where I worked on superconducting/conventional particle accelerator magnet design.
+I have previosuly worked with adding functionality to production transport codes at Los Alamos National Lab (XCP-3 & CCS-2).
+Before that I have interned at Argonne and Thomas Jefferson National Labs where I worked on superconducting/conventional particle accelerator magnet design.

 In 2020 I graduated magna cum laude from the Oregon Institute of Technology with my B.S. in Mechanical Engineering and two minors in applied physics and applied mathematics.